appdotnet/api-spec/auth.md

     > To avoid cross-site scripting attacks, we also support the **state** paramater.
 If you include a state parameter, we will append it to the query parameters when redirecting the user to your **Redirection URI**.

+    > To comply with Apple's App Store Guidelines, you can add the query string parameter ```adnview=appstore``` to hide all signup links on the authentication pages.

     We'll request that the user log in to App.net and show them a permissions dialog allowing them to choose whether to authorize your application.

 1. If the user decides to authorize your application, they will be redirected to: